Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

-Every four years, the FIFA World Cup showcases various countries battling for glory on the most massive stage.
-Whereas different nations hunt that supremacy with a coveted trophy, some countries endeavor pride or restoring belief.
+Every four years, the FIFA World Cup showcases various countries battling for glory on this massive stage.
+Whereas some nations hunt for global supremacy, other countries endeavor pride or restoring belief.
 Some countries participate in the tournament with nothing to lose, because reaching the World Cup represents an achievement unto itself.
 Some countries look to search for an identity, primarily to banish uncomfortable memories that led to irrelevance.

 One such example happened for a country from as far as the other side of the world.
 New Zealand often regarded rugby, not football, as its primary sport.
-But with its rival Australia moving to play in Asia, New Zealand ended a 28-year wait in qualifying for the 2010 FIFA World Cup.
-In only the nation's second foray at the World Cup, New Zealand not only surpassed expectations but managed to finish as the World Cup's only unbeaten nation.
+With its rival Australia moving to play in Asia, New Zealand ended a 28-year wait in qualifying for the 2010 FIFA World Cup.
+In only the nation's second World Cup foray, New Zealand not only surpassed expectations but managed to finish as the tournament's only unbeaten nation.

-The result was impressive, given that Oceania receives no automatic berth in World Cup qualifying until 2026.
+The result was impressive, especially with Oceania receiving no automatic berth for the World Cup until 2026.

 Embarrassed and Left to Rue